Intelligence watchdog now says whistleblower claimed 'first-hand' knowledge, in departure from declassified complaint

 Additionally, Inspector General Michael Atkinson's letter sent on Aug.
 26 to the director of national intelligence asserted that "the Complainant’s letter acknowledges that the Complainant was not a direct witness to the President’s telephone call….Other information obtained during the ICIG’s preliminary review, however, supports the Complainant’s allegation that, among other things, during the call the President ‘sought to pressure the Ukrainian leader.'"

+LEADING NYU LAW PROFESSOR RICHARD EPSTEIN ANALYZES COMPLAINT'S DOUBLE HEARSAY, TAKES ON ARGUMENTS FOR IMPEACHMENT

 While the declassified complaint left open the possibility of having some firsthand knowledge -- by saying he or she was not a direct witness to "most" events -- the latest ICIG statement suggests the apparent direct knowledge composed a key part of the initial filing.
 This would be at odds as well with acting Director of National Intelligence Joseph Maguire's testimony describing the claims as "hearsay."

-It remained unclear what the whistleblower's first-hand information was.
-The intelligence community inspector general did not reply to requests for comment from Fox News about the apparent discrepancy.
+0requests for comment from Fox News about the apparent discrepancy.

 Republicans, meanwhile, sought answers from the intelligence community on Monday, after a report in The Federalist revealed the intelligence community's whistleblower form was recently revised to drop a requirement that such complaints include firsthand information in order to be sent to Congress.